Alecadabra/OOSE/P2/Worksheet2.md

 # Q2

-They do not actually implement the functionality and rely on a subclass to function.
+They only partly implement the functionality and rely on a subclass to complete the functionality.

 # Q3